markshperkin/LabelingSoftware/README.md

 ## Usage

 ### Update the labeling interface:
- - Update the label names and colors in both *Charts.jsx* and *Navbar.jsx* who are located in Labeling->src->components
+ - Update the label names and colors in both *Charts.jsx* and *Navbar.jsx* who are located in **Labeling->src->components**
- - Ensure that each label matches his color name
+ - Ensure that each label matches its color name

 ## Class Project